regan-sarwas/npmap.js/API.md

 2. `style`
 3. `onEachFeature`

 These three options are not supported because they are used internally by NPMap.js.
-If provided, they will be overridden by NPMap.js.
+If provided, they will be overwritten by NPMap.js.

 _Example (Bootstrap)_: